lbedogni/lbedogni.github.io/_pages/thesis.md

     <td></td>
     <td>IoT, Activity recognition, WiFi CSI, Privacy</td>
 </tr>
+-->
 <tr>
     <td>Bachelor/Master</td>
     <td>Recognition of key daily activities for patients</td>
-    <td>Patient monitoring can be done with wearables, and this thesis focuses on the recognition of key activities in a day for patients witrh different pathologies.</td>
+    <td>Patient monitoring can be done with wearables, and this thesis focuses on the recognition of key activities in a day for patients with different pathologies.</td>
     <td></td>
     <td>IoT, Activity recognition, e-Health</td>
 </tr>